 - Wash your hands well with soap and water (if available).

-- If treating another person's wound, put on latex gloves, if you have them, before applying pressure to the wound.
+- If treating another person's wound, put on disposable gloves, if you have them, before applying pressure to the wound.
 If gloves are not available, use several layers of fabric or plastic bags between your hand and the wound.
 Use your bare hands to apply pressure only as a last resort.

 - Have the person lie down.

 - Remove any visible objects from the wound.
 Do not attempt to clean out the wound.